whoisryosuke/clawdio/README.md

 ## Getting Started

-1. Install the effect you want: `npm install clawdio`
+1. Install the library: `npm install clawdio`
 1. Import the worklet for the effect you need and use it!
-Check the docs on how to use: `import { Bitcrusher } from 'clawdio'`
+Check the [example app](packages\examples\src\components\Bitcrusher\BitcrusherExample.tsx) on how to use. `import { createBitcrusherNode } from 'clawdio'`

+> The library code is packaged together, but each WASM module is bundled and fetched individually to reduce the library size.

 ## Development